 The USFWS IPaC identified the Eastern indigo snake as having the potential to occur within the study areas.
 The FNAI Standard Data Report did not identify any occurrences of the Eastern indigo snake within the vicinity of the survey areas and the Eastern indigo snake was not observed during field reconnaissance.
 The I-75 corridor consists of maintained road ROW and usage by the Eastern indigo snake is unlikely, however the presence of gopher tortoise burrows and other holes and cavities for indigo snake refuge was confirmed along the Mainline Study Area and on many of the alternative pond sites.
 As a result, the Eastern indigo snake has a moderate probability of occurrence within the study areas.
-Considering the potential for the Eastern indigo snake to be present within the area, the FDOT has committed to implement the USFWS Standard Protection Measures for the Eastern Indigo Snake (2021) during construction.
-Use of the Eastern Indigo Snake Programmatic Effect Determination Key (Appendix G) leads to a determination that the proposed project may affect, but is not likely to adversely affect the Eastern indigo snake.
+Considering the potential for the Eastern indigo snake to be present within the area, the FDOT will commit to implementation of the USFWS Standard Protection Measures for the Eastern Indigo Snake (2021) during construction.
+Use of the Eastern Indigo Snake Programmatic Effect Determination Key (Appendix G) leads to a determination (A>B>C>D>E) that the proposed project may affect, but is not likely to adversely affect the Eastern indigo snake.

-4.2.6 Monarch butterfly
+4.2.7 Monarch butterfly